dentarg/auth0-blog/_posts/2017-05-16-Introducting_Auth0_Extend_the_new_way_to_extend_your_SaaS.markdown

 > By the numbers, rules resulted in more than 10x retention from our customers,
 > and customers using rules represent 70% of our cloud-based revenue.

 Having Extend in our own product opened new doors and directly translated to new business.
-Our Sales Engineers jumped on top of rules as a key way to land deals, such as integrating with external systems that are a deal breaker.
-Our field and developer success teams use rules continually to address our customer's emerging requirements.
+Our Sales Engineers jumped on top of rules as a key way to land deals, such as integrating with external systems that lack of support for would otherwise have been deal-breakers.
+Our field and developer success teams use rules daily to address our customer's emerging requirements.
 By the numbers, rules resulted in more than 10x retention from our customers, and customers using rules represent 70% of our cloud-based revenue.

 # A better way to extend your SaaS